 - a.
-A faculty member who is denied tenure but believes that the case received inadequate consideration may petition the Tenure Review Board ("TRB") for a review.
+A faculty member who is denied tenure but believes their academic freedom and/or rights were violated in a way that may have affected the tenure decision may petition the Tenure Review Subcommittee of CAFR (TRS) for a review.
 Such a review must be requested by March 21 of the academic year in which ATC considered the case.
-The candidate must submit to the TRB a letter stating in a clear and concise manner exactly how the consideration of the case is perceived as having been inadequate. - b.
-The Tenure Review Board consists of three tenured members of the Faculty, at least one of whom shall have previously served on ATC, each from a different department and elected for a three-year term.
-No member of a candidate's department will sit on the TRB for consideration of the case.
-The Faculty Executive Committee, according to its procedures, shall provide an alternate for any of the three whose department is the same as the candidate's. - c.
-The Tenure Review Board will have at its disposal all of the materials contained in the original tenure file which were available to ATC, together with the letter referred to in number 1 above.
-No other materials may be added, and the TRB will restrict its inquiry to the area or areas of consideration claimed in the candidate's letter to have been inadequate.
-The TRB may consult with ATC, members of the candidate's department, the Dean of the Faculty/Vice President for Academic Affairs; the Associate Dean of the Faculty (faculty affairs); and others deemed necessary by the TRB to assess the petition.
-The TRB shall be bound by confidentiality. - d.
-The Tenure Review Board will convey its recommendation to the President, the Dean of the Faculty/Vice President for Academic Affairs, ATC, the department Chair or program Director, and the candidate by April 1.
-If the Tenure Review Board has determined that the case merits reconsideration, the Chair of ATC shall initiate the review by convening the Tenure Appeal Committee (TAC), a committee consisting of the seven members of ATC plus the three members of the Tenure Review Board.
+The candidate must submit to the TRS a letter stating in a clear and concise manner exactly how their academic freedom and/or rights were violated. - b.
+The TRS is a subset of CAFR consisting of three tenured members of the Faculty.
+No member of a candidate's department will sit on the TRS for consideration of the case.
+FEC, according to its procedures, shall provide an alternate for any of the three whose department is the same as the candidate's. - c.
+The TRS will have at its disposal all of the materials contained in the original tenure file which were available to ATC, together with the letter referred to in number 1 above.
+No new materials may be added to the original tenure file by the candidate.
+However, the candidate may submit supplemental supporting documentation to the TRS.
+The TRS will restrict its inquiry to the area or areas of consideration claimed in the candidate's letter to have been problematic.
+The TRS may consult with ATC, members of the candidate's department, the Dean of the Faculty/Vice President for Academic Affairs; the Associate Dean of the Faculty (faculty affairs); and others deemed necessary by the TRS to assess the petition.
+The TRS shall be bound by confidentiality. - d.
+The TRS will convey its recommendation to the President, the Dean of the Faculty/Vice President for Academic Affairs, ATC, the department Chair or program Director, and the candidate by April 1.
+If the Tenure Review Subcommittee has determined that the case merits reconsideration, the Chair of ATC shall initiate the review by convening the Tenure Appeal Committee (TAC).
+The TAC consists of two members of the ATC (the current and incoming chairs), two members of the TRS (the current and upcoming chairs of CAFR), and three former members of ATC or CAPT from previous years.
+The former members of the ATC or CAPT are identified by the chair of the ATC according to the process for soliciting ATC substitutes when there is a conflict of interest in a tenure case.
+Specifically, former members who do not have a conflict of interest and are not on leave are solicited in order of most recent full-time membership (not substitute membership for a single case) on the ATC/CAPT.